aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgsvgelement/zoomandpan/_index.md

 ---
 title: SVGSVGElement.ZoomAndPan
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElement property.
+description: SVGSVGElement ZoomAndPan property.
 Corresponds to attribute zoomAndPan on the given element.
 The value must be one of the SVG_ZOOMANDPAN_ constants defined on this interface
 type: docs
 weight: 90
 url: /net/aspose.svg/svgsvgelement/zoomandpan/